Description of Data Formats

 Refine template DataFrame

 The program outputs another DataFrame with additional columns for the refined orientations, defocus values, and positions.
-New columns are listed below:
+New columns with descriptions are listed below:

 Column Name | Type | Description |